jshph/jpham-space-quartz/content/f over delta t.md

 The interplay between culture and technology reveals how communities can resist external pressures.
 While technology can instigate change, it often encounters resilience.
 Cultures adapt to rapid shifts, reminding us to engage with technology thoughtfully and respect cultural dynamics. , ![[The Impact Fetish by Good Faith Highlights#^rw757309314]].

-So, we need to stay true to our values as we engage with technology.
-We should prioritize meaningful relationships and creativity, aiming to create spaces for authentic interactions and shared experiences.
+As we engage with technology, we must remain grounded.
+It's essential to prioritize meaningful relationships and creativity, fostering spaces for authentic interactions and shared experiences.